INSIGHT-LGBT+ conversion therapy: banned on Facebook, but thriving in Arabic | Technology

 But Arabic-language conversion content still thrives on Facebook, where practitioners post to millions of followers through verified accounts.
 Not only do pre-ban posts advocating conversion therapy remain visible, but new posts continue to flood the site, and conversion therapists appear to promote their services freely.

-The Thomson Reuters Foundation provided Facebook with more than a dozen examples of conversion therapy promotion still on the platform, including a post by Wasfy promoting a Zoom event on "curing" homosexuality.
-Facebook subsequently removed the post - after the Zoom event had occurred - but Wasfy's account remained active.
+The Thomson Reuters Foundation provided Facebook with more than a dozen examples of conversion therapy promotion on the platform.
+Facebook subsequently removed most of the posts, including one by Wasfy promoting a Zoom event on "curing" homosexuality.
+The spokeswoman said other posts were under review and Facebook found that some content did not violate its standards.
+The company said Wasfy's account did "not have active violations as of right now", and the account remains active.

 Facebook, by far the most widely-used social media network in the Arab world, did not say why users could still see multiple Arabic-language conversion posts, including some that LGBT+ activists had already flagged to Facebook.
 'DANGER TO SOCIETY'

 Others were videos with up to 3 million views.
-"If you are a parent who only speaks Arabic you open up Facebook, you search for information, and what you'll see a post from people who say they are doctors, and that it's a disease that can be cured," said Nora Gorilla, an Egyptian LGBT+ researcher.
+"If you are a parent who only speaks Arabic you open up Facebook, you search for information, and what you'll see is posts from people who say they are doctors, and that it's a disease that can be cured," said Nora Noralla, an Egyptian LGBT+ researcher.

 Kotb told the Thomson Reuters Foundation she performs anal examinations with patient consent as part of a "sexual assessment".
 Metwally said he has watched with dismay as Kotb has become increasingly popular on Facebook in the years since she tried to treat him, regularly posting videos to millions of followers.